ForstaLabs/forsta-message-vault/README.md

 Developer Install
 --------
-If you want to build upon the Forsta Message Vault or just get closer to the code, you can install and run directly from the source code.
+If you want to extend the Forsta Message Vault or just get closer to the code, you can install and run directly from the source code:

     git clone https://github.com/ForstaLabs/message-vault.git
     cd message-vault
-    npm install
+    make
     npm start

+You will also need to have an instance of Postgres available.
+Before running the server, be sure to set the following environment variables:

+    RELAY_STORAGE_BACKING=postgres
+    DATABASE_URL=postgres://postgres@localhost/postgres

+(That database URL is for the default docker postgres you'll get if you do a `make docker-db-run`.)

 Usage
 --------